linus106-bit/Multi_CVC/README.md

-# Multi-LiDAR Pointcloud Segmentation using curvex-voxel clustering and Bayesian uncertainty estimation
+# Multi-LiDAR Pointcloud Segmentation using curvex-voxel clustering with Real-Time Performance

 ## Install